nelsons502/startup/notes.md

 Added the Simon CSS a few days ago.
 CSS really was a game changer for the internet!
 It makes all the difference on how a website feels and looks.
 I decided to change my CSS to "dark-mode" so that it would be easier on my eyes throughout this project.
 I wonder how hard it is to toggle back and forth between light and dark mode.
 I image there would just be two different `styles.css` files that get selected based on whether dark mode is enabled or not.
 Pretty cool!

 I decided not to use any frameworks since I have some experience with them already from teaching basic Web Dev to kids over Zoom.
 I wanted to have more control over what everything looked like, although my buttons took after Bootstrap I think.

+## 4/13/25
+I learned about React and Vite.
+These are really cool tools that do so much work for me!
+As I use them, I'm worried about breaking the system apart with too much tinkering.
+I'm really glad I have git to handle version control for me so that I can't mess things up too badly!
+Web Dev is one of the most community-involved areas of coding that I have explored yet!
+I wonder if I will make a great contribution to some aspect of CS someday like Jordan Walke did.